One-step smoothing splines instrumental regression: Appendix A: Proof of Theorem 3.1

 We divide the proof into several steps.
 In Step 1, we analyze the minimization problem at the population level.
 In Step 2, we analyze the problem at the sample level.
 In Step 3, we bound the norm of $\widehat{h} - h_0$.
 In Step 4 and 5, we combine the results to first establish uniform consistency of $\widehat g$ and its first derivative, second to obtain uniform rates of convergence.
+The proof relies on Lemmas S3.1 and S3.2, which are stated in the online supplement.

 \textbf{Step 1}.
-From Assumption \ref{ass: completeness} and \cite{Bierens1982},
+From Assumption \ref{ass:completeness} and \cite{Bierens1982},

-Hence, the null space of the linear mapping $g\mapsto \E\{g(Z)\exp(\textbf{i}W^T\cdot)\}$ only contains the zero element, and such a mapping is injective (one-to-one).
-This implies that $\A h=\E\{h(Z)\exp(\mathbf{i}W^T\cdot)\}$ and $\B \beta=\E\{(1,Z)\beta \exp(\mathbf{i}W^T\cdot)\}$ are also injective.
+Hence, the null space of the linear mapping $g\mapsto \E[g(Z)\exp(\textbf{i}W^T\cdot)]$ only contains the zero element, and such a mapping is injective (one-to-one).
+This implies that $\A h=\E[h(Z)\exp(\mathbf{i}W^T\cdot)]$ and $\B \beta=\E[(1,Z)\beta \exp(\mathbf{i}W^T\cdot)]$ are also injective.

-Each $g\in\mathcal{G}$ can be uniquely written as $g(z)=(1,z)\beta+h(z)$, where $\beta=(g(0),g'(0))$, $h(z)=g(z)-g(0)-g'(0)z$, $h(\cdot) \in\mathcal{H}$.
+Each $g\in\mathcal{G}$ can be uniquely written as $g(z)=(1,z)\beta+h(z)$, where $\beta=(g(0),g'(0))$, $h(z)=g(z)-g(0)-g'(0)z$, $h \in\mathcal{H}$.
 Hence, the intersection of the ranges of the operators $\A$ and $\B$ is the null function, since $\A{h}=\B{\beta}$ iff $ (1, z) \beta - h(z) = 0$.

 Consider the problem